datacamp-content-public/courses-intro-to-document-databases-no-sql-for-beginners/chapter1.md

 skills: 2
 ```

-This is an example exercise.
+This is an example exercise to practice with MongoDB

 `@instructions`
+Insert data into Collections and retrieve the information making queries.

 `@hint`